TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Content/Cards.rst

         ..  card:: :ref:`System Requirements <t3start:System-Requirements>`

-            System requirements for the host operation system, including its web server and database and how they should be configured prior to installation.
+            System requirements for the host operation system, including it's web server and database and how they should be configured prior to installation.

 Cards with buttons in the footer